CirkitDesign/cirkit-designer-docs/docs/contributors/builder-program.md

 ## What is a Component Builder?

 Component Builders are approved community members who help expand Cirkit's library of simulatable parts.
-As a builder, you'll have exclusive access to our powerful Component Editor with AI assistance—the same premium tools our subscribers use.
+As a builder, you'll have exclusive access to our powerful Component Editor with AI assistance.

 ## What You Get